The English Cocker Spaniel breed is so delightful!

 Without a strict grooming regime, your dog's coat may end up full of mats that can be difficult to remove and may need to be cut away.
 If matting is allowed to get out of hand, your dog may need to be completely shaved!

-In severe cases, for example, where a rescue dog has been badly neglected, the matting may have become so extensive and is too close to the body that the dog needs to have his coat removed under anaesthetic!
+In severe cases, for example, where a rescue dog has been badly neglected, the matting may have become so extensive and is too close to the body that the vet may need to remove the dog's coat under anaesthetic!

 If your Cocker has been castrated (or spayed), his coat may become thick, like cotton wool, as he slowly loses his silky coat.
 So although neutering a dog has many benefits, there are one or two downsides too!

-Unfortunately, once the silky topcoat has been removed with an electric trimmer, it never grows back in the same way, so if you want to keep it, hand stripping (or a very light trimming) is your only option.
+Unfortunately, once the silky topcoat has been removed with an electric trimmer, it never grows back in the same way, so if you want to keep your Cocker's beautiful coat looking beautiful, hand stripping (or a very light trimming) is your only option.

-Many owners find such a grooming routine too onerous and take their pets to a professional groomer for a 'Cocker cut' every 3 months to keep them looking like they should.
+Many owners find such a grooming routine too much for them.
+They take their pets to a professional groomer for a 'Cocker cut' every 3 months to keep them looking like they should.

-The Cocker Spaniel breed standard is a set of guidelines outlining the desired appearance and characteristics defined by the American Kennel Club and the UK Kennel Club.
+The Cocker Spaniel breed standard outlines the desired appearance and characteristics defined by the American Kennel Club and the UK Kennel Club.

 Professional Cocker Spaniel breeders follow this standard to ensure the breed remains true and will only breed from carefully selected, DNA tested and near-perfect dogs and bitches.

-The Cocker Spaniel breed has a lifespan of between 10 and 12 years (although many Spaniels do live longer).
+The Cocker Spaniel breed has a lifespan of between 10 and 12 years (although many Spaniels live longer, up to 15 years!).

 During this lifetime, they may be susceptible to specific eye problems, so it's best to understand what can go wrong and what you can do to ensure your Cocker has healthy eyes.